MalpenZibo/review/README.md

 </body>
 ```

-and in the end you could create your first component using ReView.
+and in the end you could create your first component using reView.

 ##### `lib.rs`
 ```rust